mj22aat/your-accessible-and-usable-profile-site-mj22aat/README.md

 # your-accessible-and-usable-profile-site-mj22aat
 Personal profile site for the Accessible and Usable Web Systems assignment.

-# 🌐 Meera Ja – Personal Profile Site
+# 🌐 Meera Jayakumar – Personal Profile Site

 This is my personal profile website developed as part of the **Accessible and Usable Web Systems** module.
 The site is designed to showcase my academic journey, technical interests, and a growing portfolio of work to support job and placement applications.